Science, Agriculture - Food

 Objectives

-Thanks to a balanced combination of education and practical training (10-month laboratory internships divided between M1 and M2), our aim is to train students capable of describing and understanding the molecular mechanisms underlying the interactions of plants with their biotic environment.
-To achieve this, we will draw on the wealth of scientific expertise in this field at Muse (Université de Montpellier, CIRAD, IRD, INRAE, Montpellier Supagro).
+Through a balanced combination of classroom learning and practical training (10 months of laboratory internships spread across the M1 and M2 years), our goal is to train students to describe and understand the molecular mechanisms underlying plant interactions with their biotic environment.
+To achieve this, we will draw on the wealth of scientific expertise in this field within the Muse network (University of Montpellier, CIRAD, IRD, INRAE, Montpellier Supagro).

 Read more